Tiltify/api/docs/topics/getting-started.md

 ## 3. Begin Making Requests.

-We provide Applciation Access Tokens for ease of use.
+We provide Application Access Tokens for ease of use.
 Just start by making requests, and adding your access_token to the Authorization header.

 ```